Events at SRV

 Is it too late to get involved?
 What is expected of parents?

-In April, watch Wednesday Announcements and Class Parent emails for a chance to sign-up for a volunteer shift at May Fair.
+Use this link to sign-up for a volunteer shift at May Fair.
 If you are interested in a planning role, there is also a strong need – especially for families of children in the younger groups – to learn the ropes and train with the event captains.
 Email Carrie to get involved with planning.

 Every family, every person is what makes May Fair a success.
 It is what makes the SRV community so magical.